stewbasic/CommandItem/readme.md

 ## Future improvements

 This section is essentially notes for myself...
-* Right click slate to open GUI (display tab, command tab)
-* Attach data from GUI to slate, to make the slate like a rune factory
 * Unit tests (especially GuiTextBox, CommandSlate, CommandRune, BookReader).
 Need to mock all the globals
 * Add interrupt option (on damage taken)
 * Try vanilla client ([ideas](http://www.minecraftforge.net/forum/index.php/topic,31765.html))
 	* Option 1: Intercept packets to client and translate mod items to vanilla items (with custom NBT)
 	* Option 2: Add "vanilla mode" mod configuration option, use vanilla items with NBT on client and server
-TODO: Shift click preview slot to "craft" a CommandRune and switch tab
-TODO: Ensure crafting doesn't happen with stale data
-TODO: What should go in the top half of result tab?